Les Fleurs du mal (Léo Ferré album)

-Les Fleurs du mal (English: "The Flowers of Evil") is an album by Léo Ferré, released in 1957 by Odeon Records.
+Les Fleurs du mal (English: The Flowers of Evil) is an album by Léo Ferré, released in 1957 by Odeon Records.
 It is his first LP dedicated to a poet and this is the first time in popular music history a whole album is dedicated to a dead poet.
 Léo Ferré has set Baudelaire into music two more times : in 1967 with double album Léo Ferré chante Baudelaire, and with unfinished project Les Fleurs du mal (suite et fin), recorded in 1977 but posthumously released in 2008.

-History

 Track listing

 Texts by Charles Baudelaire.
 Music composed by Léo Ferré.